Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Memorization-to-Generalization Transition

-\textbf{Additional Experiments}.
-Inspired by \cite{yoon2023diffusion, gu2023memorization}, we extend our investigation on the memorization-generalization transition by studying the effects of varying the parameter size of the diffusion model for CIFAR10.
-The results of this experiment are recorded in \Cref{fig:cifar10-transitions-extra}.
-Specifically, we trained two additional sets of 38 diffusion models, with the initial latent dimensions of 64 and 96 respectively, and repeat the same experimental setup delineated above, see also \Cref{tab:models}.
-For U-Net (64), we identified the critical points, $A$ and $B$, to be $500$ and $8000$ respectively.
-Meanwhile, for U-Net (96), these critical points are $2000$ and $16000$.
+Inspired by \cite{yoon2023diffusion, gu2023memorization}, we extend our investigation on the memorization-generalization transition by studying the effects of varying the parameter size of the diffusion model for CIFAR10 \cite{cifar10} and LSUN-CHURCH \cite{lsun}.
+The results of this experiment are recorded in Figs.~(\ref{fig:cifar10-transitions-extra})-(\ref{fig:church-transitions-extra}) for these two datasets respectively.
+Specifically, we trained two additional sets of 38 diffusion models, with the initial latent dimensions of 64 and 96 respectively, and repeated the same experimental setup delineated above, see also Table~(\ref{tab:models}).

+For CIFAR10 and the U-Net (64) models, we identified the critical points, $A$ and $B$, to be $500$ and $8000$ respectively.
+Meanwhile, for the U-Net (96) models, these critical points are $2000$ and $16000$.
 To select $\delta_m$ and $\delta_s$, we followed the same process detailed above by observing the distance histograms to see where bimodality occurs with respect to the distance value, and manually inspecting the images to ensure there is a minimal amount of false positives in memorized and spurious samples.
-For U-Net (64), the threshold values $\delta_m$ and $\delta_s$ are both selected to be $0.02$ --- while for U-Net (96), the threshold values $\delta_m$ and $\delta_s$ are chosen as $0.03$ and $0.02$, respectively.
+Similarly, for the LSUN-CHURCH models, we identified the critical points, $A$ and $B$, to be $1000$ and $8000$ for the U-Net (64) models; and for the larger U-Net (128) models, $4000$ and $16000$ as the critical points.
+Please refer to Table (\ref{tab:thresholds}) for the threshold values.